mathskyit/lifetime_of_virus/README.md

 # lifetime_of_virus
-a exercise of virus defender subject
+An exercise of virus defender subject
 ### Sep-23-2016
 + an simple virus was born.
 It have 3 part: search || infect || behave